Olsobip: History

 Baptist missionaries were active in Olsobip, establishing the Olsobip Patrol Post.

 The people of Olsobip belong to the Mountain-Ok culture area which is located in the Western range of Papua New Guinea.
 This cultural group are noted for their crafts, particularly handdrums which they trade.

 Geography and climate

 Olsobip is one of the northernmost stations in the province.
 It lies along the Upper Fly River in an isolated mountainous areas known as the Star Mountains.
-Although no official scientific weather station has ever been established in the area it is known to be extremely wet and has been claimed to be one of the wettest places on earth with a rainfall in excess of 10 metres a year.
+Although no official scientific weather station has ever been established in the area it is known to be extremely wet and has been claimed to be one of the wettest places on earth with a rainfall in excess of 10 m a year.
 The villagers are known to have patches of land for growing vegetables.

 Transport

-Olosbip is a highly inaccessible settlement.
+Olsobip is a highly inaccessible settlement.
 Although located along the Upper Fly River, it is not easily accessible by river and is not connected by road.
 The small airstrip, Olsobip Airport, was built in 1964/5 by local labourers.